|

 D Blues scale: D F G Ab A C D

 Interesting article on the methodology that happens within a harmonica when you attempt to "bend" a note.
-There are actually two reeds working together to make this happen.
+There are actually two reeds

 Musical Dictionary for terms: